 Information for SRJC Students

-A list of participating employers and organizations will be posted on the Career Center Web page beginning
+A list of participating employers will be posted here at the beginning of April.

 Bring plenty of resumes and come prepared to meet employers and

 discuss your skills.
 For information about resume writing and interviewing visit

 the Career Center, 3rd floor, Bertolini Student Center, (707) 527-4941.